 Northeast Nebraska Community Action Partnership (NENCAP), Inc. is a private, non-profit corporation, incorporated under the laws of the State of Nebraska, and headquartered in Pender, Nebraska.
-The agency was chartered in 1966 as the Thurston County Community Action Council under the provisions of the Economic Opportunity Act of 1964.
-The agency's first home was in Macy, NE serving the residents of Thurston County.
+The Agency was chartered in 1966 as the Thurston County Community Action Council under the provisions of the Economic Opportunity Act of 1964.
+The Agency's first home was in Macy, NE serving the residents of Thurston County.
 In 1967, the office moved from Macy to Walthill, NE.
-The agency's first programs were Head Start, Commodities Supplemental Food Assistance and Weatherization.
+The Agency's first programs were Head Start, Commodities Supplemental Food Assistance and Weatherization.
 As the service area grew, the central offices were relocated to Wisner, Nebraska.
-Due to the agencies growth into four buildings in Wisner, the agency's goal was to secure a building big enough for all staff to be in one building.
-In March of 2012 the agency was able to achieve its goal after the Pender Hospital moved into a new facility in January 2012.
-The agency then moved into the Pender Hospital building so all staff could be in one building.
+Due to the Agency's growth into four buildings in Wisner, the Agency's goal was to secure a building big enough for all staff to be in one building.
+In March of 2012 the Agency was able to achieve its goal after the Pender Hospital moved into a new facility in January 2012.
+The Agency then moved into the Pender Hospital building so all staff could be in one building.

 NENCAP serves an income-eligible population in a 14-county area of Northeast Nebraska, including the counties of Antelope, Burt, Cedar, Cuming, Dakota, Dixon, Dodge, Knox, Madison, Pierce, Stanton, Thurston, Washington and Wayne.